all-ride/ride-app/manual/Core/Dependencies.md

         ]
     }

-To define a implementation of a interface, you can use the following dependency definition:
+To define an implementation of an interface, you can use the following dependency definition:

     {
         "dependencies": [